ediboc/EA-test/README.md

 ### 3.3  Classify comments and see results
 Notebook **3-1tweets_comments_classifier.ipynb**, where we preprocess tweet texts, it is classified as positive or negative comments and a table of results is presented by location

-### 3.4 additiona: get comments from youtube videos and classify them
+### 3.4 additional: get comments from youtube videos and classify them
 This comments have no information about location

 Notebook **Get_youtube_comments.ipynb** where we will get comments in videos related to FIFA20, saved in the file ytComments_translated.csv.